Lednerb/bilberry-hugo-theme/README.md

 mp4videoImage: "<image-video-file-url>"  # location of poster image
 ```

-For example, if an `MP4` video and its image are stored in the `static` folder, you can set variables as follows:
+For example, if an `MP4` video and its image are stored in the `static` folder, you can set corresponding front matter variables as follows:
 ```markdown
 mp4video: "/<video-file-name>.mp4"
 mp4videoImage: "/<image-video-file-name>.png"